piotrsitarz/when-lambo/README.md

 ## 🔑 Authorization

 Before you can use the When Lambo SDK, you must obtain an API key from the **link to key generation**.
-This key should be passed to the PersonaAnalysis class when you create a new instance of the SDK:
+This key should be passed to the SegmentAnalysis class when you create a new instance of the SDK:

 ```
-import { PersonaAnalysis } from 'when-lambo';
+import { SegmentAnalysis } from 'when-lambo';

-const personaAnalysis = new PersonaAnalysis({
+const segmentAnalysis = new SegmentAnalysis({
  apiKey: 'your-api-key-here',
 });
 ```